osercinoglu/grinn-ismb-2025/README.md

 ### Primary Objectives
 1. **Tool Testing & Validation**: Test gRINN with diverse protein systems and simulation datasets
 2. **Bug Identification & Fixes**: Identify and resolve issues encountered during real-world usage
-3. **Tutorial Development**: Create comprehensive tutorials and documentation for different use cases
+3. **Tutorial Development**: Create tutorials for different use cases
 4. **Feature Enhancement**: Implement new features based on community feedback and needs
 5. **Performance Optimization**: Improve computational efficiency and scalability

-### Expected Outcomes
-- Enhanced stability and reliability of gRINN
-- Comprehensive documentation and tutorial resources
-- Expanded test coverage with diverse protein systems
-- Performance improvements and optimizations
-- Community-driven feature additions

 ## 🏗️ How to Contribute

 ### For Testers
-- **Test gRINN** with your own MD simulation data
+- **Test gRINN** with your own MD simulation data or using the sample input trajectories that will be provided.
 - **Report bugs** and unexpected behaviors via GitHub issues
 - **Share your results** and analysis experiences
 - **Suggest improvements** based on your workflow needs